aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="e"><sup>8</sup>&nbsp;Now a new king arose over Mitsrayim, who had not known Yosef. <sup>9</sup>&nbsp;He said to his people: "Here, (this) people, the Children of Yisrael, is many-more and mightier (in number) than we! <sup>10</sup>&nbsp;Come-now, let us use-our-wits against it, lest it become many-more, and then, if war should occur, it too be added to our enemies and make war upon us or go up away from the land!" </span>
+<span class="e"><sup>8</sup>&nbsp;Now a new king arose over Mitsrayim, who had not known Yosef. <sup>9</sup>&nbsp;He said to his people: "Here, (this) people, the Children of Yisrael, is many-more and mightier (in number) than we! <sup>10</sup>&nbsp;Come-now, let us use-our-wits against it, lest it become many-more, and then, if war should occur, it too be added to our enemies and make war upon us or go up away from the land!"</span>[foot]Note the use of "King of Egypt" in vs. 8, this term will be used by E, as opposed to J's Pharaoh.
+The words רב ועצום – "powerful and mighty" in vs. 10, more likely, indicate military might, not numerical might since in vs. 10 the King says "lest they increase" [פן ירבה], which seems to mean that they haven't increased yet, and it is only an eventuality that the king prepares for.[/foot]
 </div></td></tr>